satanlabs/scripts/java_install_fresh.markdown

 # install java-oracle ( linux , ubuntu OR maybe mac )

-## These steps are good for single version of Java.
+## These steps are good for a single version of Java.